Meeting minutes and resources

 SA explained the old monitoring equipment was not automatically feeding back but was manually collected monthly.

-RM the key learning form the December failure is the need for live data to be appropriately reactive in the future.
+RM the key learning from the December failure is the need for live data to be appropriately reactive in the future.

 MS queried if the road will be closed for 10 weeks.